Adi-20221COM0087/Landing-Page-Using-HTML-CSS_Task-1-/README.md

 The task titled “Landing Webpage Designing using HTML and CSS” involved creating a simple and responsive landing page using only HTML and CSS.
 The goal was to design a clean webpage layout with a header, navigation bar, hero section, and footer, demonstrating the ability to structure and style a web page effectively using fundamental web technologies.

-Additionally enhancements that i did to the give task:
+Additionally enhancements that i did to the give task :-

 ⦁	Added a soft background image with gradient overlay for better visuals.